ed-lynn/StyleGuide/lyra.md

 ## Lyra Framework

-*Lyra Specific Asset Naming Convention goes here
-*most links in lyra section are broken as shit. currently formatting
+*most links in lyra section are broken as shit. currently formatting*

 <a name="toc-lyra"></a>
 ## Lyra Table of Contents